© 2014 (Cliff Burns) All Rights Reserved

 Hopefully it won’t be another decade before I go back.
 I felt at home there and it’s taken time to re-acclimatize myself now that I’m back in Saskatchewan.
 The walls of my office seem a lot closer, almost oppressive.
 I miss the mountains and suspect I might have left a vital, irreplaceable part of myself at that overlook near Hell-Roaring Creek.

 I have been an independent author and publisher for nearly 30 years.
-I've written a number of novels and short story collections, including SO DARK THE NIGHT, THE LAST HUNT and SEX & OTHER ACTS OF THE IMAGINATION.
+I've written a number of novels and short story collections, including DISLOYAL SON, SO DARK THE NIGHT and SEX & OTHER ACTS OF THE IMAGINATION.
 In the past three decades over 100 of my tales have appeared in anthologies and publications around the world.